TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 3. Change the `EMAIL` with your Email address.
 (It is recomended to use a valid Email address)
 4. Click Run or Start.

+## Data structure

+### Automount USB drives : `nc-automount`
+Enable this feature if you want your Rasperry Pi to automount USB drives.

+### Format USB drive : `nc-format-USB`
+Do this if you want to format your USB Drive and make it compatible with linux user/permissions system

+> Make sure that **ONLY** the USB drive that you want to format is plugged in.

+> Be careful, this will destroy **ALL** data in the USB drive.
+Make sure that the Nextcloud database is not located on this drive!

+>** YOU WILL LOSE ALL YOUR USB DATA **

+#### How to run
+1. Navigate to `nc-format-USB` in the TUI or the WebUI.
+2. Change `LABEL` to a label you like.
+3. Click Run or Start.

+### Location of Nextcloud database : `nc-database`
+Enable if you want to change the Nextcloud database location (e.g. to a usb drive).

+> **Note** that non Unix filesystems such as NTFS are not supported because they do not provide a compatible user/permissions system.

+>You need to use a USB drive that is permanently on and is responsive or the database will fail.

+> ** If it ever fails with a white page, move the database back to the SD **

+#### How to configure
+1. Navigate to `nc-database` in the TUI or the WebUI.
+2. Change `DBDIR` to your database location.
+3. Click Run or Start.

+### Location of Nextcloud data : `nc-datadir`
+Change the `data` folder location of Nextcloud.

+> **Note** that non Unix filesystems such as NTFS are not supported because they do not provide a compatible user/permissions system

 ## modsecurity
 Web Application Firewall for extra security (experimental)